runanywhere-sdks

 // Load the model

-await RunAnywhere.loadModel('smollm2-360m-q8_0');
+await RunAnywhere.llm.load('smollm2-360m-q8_0');

-print('Model loaded: ${RunAnywhere.currentModelId}');
+print('Model loaded: ${RunAnywhere.isLLMModelLoaded}');

 4. Generate Text

-// Full generation with metrics
+// Non-streaming with full metrics

-final result = await RunAnywhere.generate(
+final result = await RunAnywhere.llm.generate(

 'Explain quantum computing in simple terms',

-options: LLMGenerationOptions(
+LLMGenerationOptions(

 maxTokens: 200,